bradh352/ansible-role-service-freeipa/README.md

   at a specific url, provide that url pattern here.
 The url pattern must take the username as a single argument using the standard python format style placeholder.
 E.g. `https://github.com/{}-org.keys`
+* `service_freeipa_idpsync_http_proxy`: If an http/https proxy is required to
+  connect via http/https, this is the URL of the proxy.

 ## Groups used by this role